What You Need to Know About Fishing in New Zealand

 - Stewart Island, Southland – Great for groper, blue cod and trumpeter, with lots of sheltered bays and coves for boat and land fishing.

 New Zealand fishing licence

-Everyone who is going fresh water fishing in New Zealand must purchase a fishing licence to legally fish in New Zealand.
-Fishing licences can be purchased either from local fishing stores, visitor information centres or online at the Fish & Game website.
-These fishing licences let you fish anywhere in New Zealand, except Taupo.
+Everyone who is going fresh water fishing in New Zealand must purchase a fishing license to legally fish in New Zealand.
+Fishing licenses can be purchased either from local fishing stores, visitor information centres or online at the Fish & Game website.
+These fishing licenses let you fish anywhere in New Zealand, except Taupo.

-There are a range of licences to choose from, ranging from NZ$20 for the day to NZ$161 for the whole season.
+There are a range of licenses to choose from, ranging from NZ$20 for the day to NZ$161 for the whole season.

-If you are fishing in the Lake Taupo district of the North Island, you can purchase a licence from local fishing stores, visitor information centres or from the Department of Conservation website.
-Licences range from NZ$17 for the day to NZ$90 for the season.
+If you are fishing in the Lake Taupo district of the North Island, you can purchase a license from local fishing stores, visitor information centres or from the Department of Conservation website.
+Licenses range from NZ$17 for the day to NZ$90 for the season.

-Although there is no licence required for saltwater fishing, there are set rules and regulations to follow, which you can read up on below.
+Although there is no license required for saltwater fishing, there are set rules and regulations to follow, which you can read up on below.